PlummersSoftwareLLC/Primes/PrimeR/solution_2/README.md

 ![Bit count](https://img.shields.io/badge/Bits-32-yellowgreen)

-This implementation of the prime sieve is less faithful to the original C++ object-oriented design, going for a more functional design, which is more commonplace for R. Part of R's power comes through vectorised operations rather than relying on R's built-in for loops, which are usually slow.
-Vectorised R code typically translates to C-style for loops, leading to muchmore efficient code.
+This implementation of the prime sieve is less faithful to the original C++ object-oriented design, going for a functional design, which is more commonplace for R. Part of R's power comes through vectorised operations rather than relying on R's built-in for loops, which are usually slow.
+Vectorised R code typically translates to C-style for loops, leading to much more efficient code.
 More on this [here](https://adv-r.hadley.nz/perf-improve.html#vectorise).
+I'd like to thank @fvbakel for his [R solution](../solution_1), which is similar, but with a OOP design.
+I have adapted his `runSieve()` function into my solution for efficiency.

-As mentioned by Frank van Bakel, the author of R [solution 1](../solution_1), R's variables are all stored as vectors, and hence are of variable size depending on the size of the vector (due to the overhead of the vector structure itself).
+As mentioned by @fvbakel, the author of R [solution 1](../solution_1), R's variables are all stored as vectors, and hence are of variable size depending on the size of the vector (due to the overhead of the vector structure itself).
 For a vector of length 1,000,000, each stored int takes 32 bits.